kehwaEnjoyer/scratch-linear-regression/README.md

 # C++
 A C++ compiler that supports C++11 or later.\
 The project uses the Eigen library for matrix operations.
-Make sure it’s installed or included in the project folder.
+Make sure it’s installed.
 # Python
 Python 3.